| PlasmaIntroduction

 hundreds-of-thousands of light years across interstellar

+space.
 The most familiar examples of electrical

 plasmas here on earth are neon signs and lighting, television